CLLlAgOB/free2fa/README.md

 ### 4. free2fa_api
 The main API service that handles authentication requests and interacts with the Telegram bot to confirm user logins.

-Each of these services runs in its own Docker container, providing modularity and making the system easy to scale.
+### Domain Integration.

+SSSD (System Security Services Daemon) is used to integrate the Linux machine into the domain and manage credentials, which is in line with modern security requirements.
+SSSD provides support for authentication via Kerberos, which is the standard for secure credential exchange on networked systems.
+Using Kerberos in conjunction with SSSD ensures reliable and secure handling of user accounts in the domain, providing centralized access control and authentication.ию

 ### Compatibility and installation requirements

-The installation instructions have been successfully tested on Ubuntu Server 22.04 LTS operating system.
+The installation script was successfully tested on Ubuntu Server 22.04 LTS operating system.

 **Installation description:**

 1. Free2FA and its components are distributed as Docker containers.
 Only control ports are opened for external access on the host: 443 for Admin and 5000 for API, both are secured using SSL encryption.

-2. FreeRADIUS installation is performed directly on the host machine using a script in automatic mode.
+2. FreeRADIUS and SSSD are installed automatically on the host machine via a script, and the other components are installed in the Docker container automatically.

 #### Authentication system workflow using the Cisco AnyConnect VPN server as an example